Online Therapy UK – Qualified & Flexible Mental Health Support

 More FAQs

-Talking therapies tend to be equally effective whether they are delivered in person or online, according to a growing body of research.
-For example, a 2022 meta-analysis evaluated the efficacy of teletherapy, finding that it led to significant symptom reductions.
+Yes, talking therapies and counselling modalities tend to be equally effective whether they are delivered in person or online, according to a growing body of research.
+For example, a 2022 meta-analysis evaluated the efficacy of teletherapy, finding that it led to significant symptom reductions, at the same level as face-to-face counselling.
 The analysis concluded that client outcomes do not differ between teletherapy and in-person therapy.

 In many cases, the choice between in-person and online therapy depends on your preferences and comfort level.
-Some people feel comfortable seeing their counsellors in-office, while others enjoy the convenience of online sessions.
+Some people feel comfortable seeing their counsellors in-office, while others enjoy the convenience of online sessions to access support from their own home.
+It can be helpful to explore which option provides you with your preferred safe, personal space.

 People use BetterHelp to work on concerns like the following: